JupiterBrain/groups-app/README.md

 ### Installation on Windows

-After downloading the `.msix` installer open it from the explorer with a double click and follow the instructions of the installation wizard.
+After downloading the `.exe` installer, open it from the explorer with a double click and follow the instructions of the installation wizard.

+The application is compiled for x86_64 but is compatible with arm64 via emulation.

+### Installation on MacOS

+Download the `.dmg` archive, execute it and follow the instructions of the installation wizard.

+There is no native installer provided for the older amd64/x86_64 MacOS.

 ### Installation on Linux